 Sit facing the direction away from your paper.

-I sat side-on to the table, I turned my chair around so that I had back support.
-I rested my hand on my leg.
-I was wearing black pants and they provided an excellent background for my hand and I could identify the edges more easily.
+I sat side-on to the table and I turned my chair around so that I had back support.
+I rested my hand on my leg, I was wearing black pants and that provided an excellent background for me to easily identify edges.

-This is attempt number one and while I was shocked it was nothing like I envisaged, I can still conclude it is a hand.
+This is attempt number one and while I was shocked it was nothing like I envisaged, I can still conclude it's a hand.

 Resist any urge you have to look at your drawing.
 If you peek, you defeat the purpose of this task.

 I started at the top of my wrist because I like to draw from left to right.